VCityTeam/UD-SV/Doc/Devel/Design/DesignNote018.md

  * Schilling, A., Bolling, J., & Nagel, C. (2016, July).
 Using glTF for streaming CityGML 3D city models.
 In Proceedings of the 21st International Conference on Web3D Technology (pp. 109-116).
 ACM.
  * [Early design notes](DesignNote018-Early_notes.md) (now deprecated)

+## Assumption
+We suppose that 3DTiles temporal extension and the batchtable hierarchy extension are completely disjoint.
+A consequence is that Py3DTiles corresponding implementations are also completely disjoint.

 ## What needs to be developed to obtain a prototype
 The high level view of the work can be summarized as: implement the [batch table hierarchy specification](https://github.com/AnalyticalGraphicsInc/3d-tiles/blob/master/TileFormats/BatchTable/README.md#hierarchy) support in the concerned components.